 Here is a closeup of the driving park, which was located about where a county jail facility is today on Cold Springs Road.

 On March 21, 1883 the Fort Worth Driving Park Association filed its charter.
-Among the men who opened the new driving park in 1883 were attorney and real estate developer Robert McCart (as in the South Side street), former mayor G. H. Day, Jake Johnson, a gambler who was Luke Short’s partner in the White Elephant saloon, and J. T. Wilkes and George L. Gause, who were partners in a livery stable and undertaking parlor.
-The middle clip indicates that an earlier driving park had existed nearby.
+Among the men who opened the new driving park were attorney and real estate developer Robert McCart (as in the South Side street), former mayor G. H. Day, Jake Johnson, a gambler who was Luke Short’s partner in the White Elephant saloon, and J. T. Wilkes and George L. Gause, who were partners in a livery stable and undertaking parlor.
+The middle clip indicates that an earlier driving park had existed near Pioneers Rest Cemetery.

 For the grand opening of the driving park, the Texas and Pacific railroad operated special trains to bring race fans from Dallas.